Governor-General of New Zealand: New Zealand citizens

 In 1983, letters patent were issued once again, further reducing the powers of the office.
 The new letters patent were counter-signed by the New Zealand Prime Minister, symbolising the "patriation" of the office.
 The governor-general now presided over the "Realm of New Zealand" instead of the "Dominion of New Zealand".

 Following the 1984 constitutional crisis, the 1852 Constitution Act was replaced by the Constitution Act 1986 and the governor-general's powers further limited.
-For example, section 16 of the 1986 act significantly narrowed section 56 of the 1852 act so that the governor-general has much less discretion to refuse Royal Assent to bills of parliament.
+For example, section 16 of the 1986 act significantly narrowed section 56 of the 1852 act so that the governor-general has much less discretion to refuse royal assent to bills of parliament.

 With the patriation of the office came an expectation that the officeholders would be representative of New Zealanders generally; since then a more diverse group of governors-general have been appointed.
-Former Anglican Archbishop of New Zealand Sir Paul Reeves (1985–90) was the first Māori Governor-General.
+Former Anglican Archbishop of New Zealand Sir Paul Reeves (served 1985–90) was the first Māori Governor-General.
 Dame Catherine Tizard (1990–96) was the first woman to be appointed to the office.
 Sir Anand Satyanand (2006–11) was the first Governor-General of Indian and Pasifika descent, and the first Roman Catholic to hold the office.